PhenoAI/pheno-docs/markdowns-expanded/005-diet_logging/005-diet_logging.md

 Nutritional epidemiology is a sub-discipline of epidemiology that provides data about the relationship between diet and disease.
 The data collected is used to define diet–disease associations that are converted into the practice of prevention by public-health nutrition practitioners.
 To study the associations between diet and disease, there is a need to accurately characterize the dietary habits of individuals.
 One approach is to use a food diary, which is a daily log of what an individual eats and drinks.
 Such diaries are used to characterize eating habits in large and small epidemiological studies.
 Owing to recent technological advancements and the vast availability of smartphones, nutrition-related apps are commonly used to track dietary behavior.

-### Measurment protocol no images <!-- short and no images measurment protocol for the example notebooks -->

-Participants in the Human Phenotype Project are asked to log their food for a period of at least two weeks following each visit to the assessment center or a followup call.

-Participants are asked to download the app and start logging data one day before the visit to the assessment center.
-Participants are asked to log everything they eat and drink and to include as one “meal” all the items they have consumed within a 30 minute interval.
-While participants are asked to log their meals for at least 14 days after each visit, the logging app is open for the whole study period and participants are encouraged to document their diets beyond this time.

 ### Measurment protocol <!-- long measurment protocol for the data browser -->

 Participants in the Human Phenotype Project are asked to log their food for a period of at least two weeks following each visit to the assessment center or a followup call.
 The figure below shows the process of logging a food item through the diet logging app.